node-ipc/node-ipc/README.md

     );

 #### Server & Client for UDP Sockets
-UDP Sockets are different than Unix & TCP Sockets because they must be bound to a unique port on their machine to recieve messages.
-For example, A TCP or Unix Socket client could just connect to a seperate TCP or Unix Socket sever.
-That client could then exchange, both send and recive, data on the servers port or location.
+UDP Sockets are different than Unix, Windows & TCP Sockets because they must be bound to a unique port on their machine to receive messages.
+For example, A TCP, Unix, or Windows Socket client could just connect to a separate TCP, Unix, or Windows Socket sever.
+That client could then exchange, both send and receive, data on the servers port or location.
 UDP Sockets can not do this.
-They must bind to a port to recieve or send data.
+They must bind to a port to receive or send data.

-This means a UDP Client and Server are the same thing because in order to recieve data, a UDP Socket must have its own port to recieve data on, and only one process can use this port at a time.
-It also means that inorder to ``emit`` or ``broadcast`` data the UDP server will need to know the host and port of the Socket it intends to broadcast the data to.
+This means a UDP Client and Server are the same thing because in order to receive data, a UDP Socket must have its own port to receive data on, and only one process can use this port at a time.
+It also means that in order to `emit` or `broadcast` data the UDP server will need to know the host and port of the Socket it intends to broadcast the data to.

-This is the most basic example which will work for both local Unix Sockets and local or remote network TCP Sockets.
+This is the most basic example which will work for both local and remote UDP Sockets.

 ##### UDP Server 1 - "World"